hackclub/putting-the-you-in-cpu/README.md

 *Remember that?
 It feels like so long ago...*

 What about that kernel memory, though?
-First things first: the kernel obviously needs to store plenty data of its own to keep track of all the processes running and even the page table itself.
+First things first: the kernel obviously needs to store plenty of data of its own to keep track of all the processes running and even the page table itself.
 Every time a hardware interrupt, software interrupt, or system call is triggered and the CPU enters kernel mode, the kernel code needs to access that memory somehow.

 Linux's solution is to always allocate the top half of the virtual memory space to the kernel, so Linux is called a [*higher half kernel*](https://wiki.osdev.org/Higher_Half_Kernel).
-Windows employs a [similar](https://learn.microsoft.com/en-us/windows-hardware/drivers/kernel/overview-of-windows-memory-space) technique, while macOS is... [slightly](https://www.researchgate.net/figure/Overview-of-the-Mac-OS-X-virtual-memory-system-which-resides-inside-the-Mach-portion-of_fig1_264086271) [more](https://developer.apple.com/library/archive/documentation/Performance/Conceptual/ManagingMemory/Articles/AboutMemory.html) [complicated](https://developer.apple.com/library/archive/documentation/Darwin/Conceptual/KernelProgramming/vm/vm.html) and caused my brain to ooze out of my ears reading about it.
+Windows employs a [similar](https://learn.microsoft.com/en-us/windows-hardware/drivers/kernel/overview-of-windows-memory-space) technique, while macOS is... [slightly](https://www.researchgate.net/figure/Overview-of-the-Mac-OS-X-virtual-memory-system-which-resides-inside-the-Mach-portion-of_fig1_264086271) [more](https://developer.apple.com/library/archive/documentation/Performance/Conceptual/ManagingMemory/Articles/AboutMemory.html) [complicated](https://developer.apple.com/library/archive/documentation/Darwin/Conceptual/KernelProgramming/vm/vm.html) and caused my brain to ooze out of my ears reading about it. ~(++)~

 <img src='images/higher-half-kernel-memory-map.png' alt='A diagram showing virtual memory space as a strip.
 The left half is labeled user space: memory for the executing program.
 The right half is labeled kernel space: fixed area for everything kernel-related.
 The middle point splitting the two segments is labeled with the memory address 0x8000000000000000.' />

-It would be terrible for security if userland processes could read or write kernel memory, though, so paging enables a second layer of security: each page must specify permission flags.
+It would be terrible for security if userland processes could read or write kernel memory though, so paging enables a second layer of security: each page must specify permission flags.
 One flag determines whether the region is writable or only readable.
 Another flag tells the CPU that only kernel mode is allowed to access the region's memory.
 This latter flag is used to protect the entire higher half kernel space — the entire kernel memory space is actually available in the virtual memory mapping for user space programs, they just don't have the permissions to access it.

 <img src='images/page-table-entry-permissions.png' width='260' alt='A table of page table entry permissions.
 Present: true.
 Read/write: read only.
 User/kernel: all modes.
 Dirty: false.
 Accessed: true.
 Etcetera.' />